aj112358/ML_Notes/07_Ensemble_Learning_and_Random_Forests/07_notes.md

 ## 7.4 - Random Forests

+A **random forest** is simply an ensemble of decision trees, trained in the following way:
+* via the bagging method (generally)
+* 'max_samples' = 1.0 (ie. the entire training set)

+Of course, we can simply use the 'BaggingClassifier' class and use a decision tree as the 'base_estimator'.
+But SKL also offers us the 'RandomForestClassifier' class for our use (there is also 'RandomForestRegressor') We quickly illustrate the use of this class in the JN.

+The random forest algorithm introduces more randomness when growing trees by searching for the best feature *among a random subset of features* when splitting a node.
+With more diversity, it is able to trade more bias for smaller variance giving you better overall results.

 ### 7.4.1 - Extra-Trees

+It is possible to go even further beyond and introduce more randomness into a random forest by *using random thresholds* for each feature itself, alongside the aforementioned method of using random features.

+This type of random forest is fittingly called an **extremely randomized trees ensemble**, or simply **extra-trees** for short.
+Using extra-trees allows for faster training than a regular random forest, since we don't need to find *the best* possible threshold for each node.

+SKL offers us the 'ExtraTreesClassifier' and 'ExtraTreesRegressor' classes to implement extra-trees into our ML problem.
+They the the exact same hyperparameters as both respective 'RandomForest' classes.

 ### 7.4.2 - Feature Importance

+In any ML problem, it is very useful to have knowledge of which features are more important than others, especially if you are dealing with high-dimensional data.
+Random forests provide us with such information.
+To do this, SKL computes a weighted average over the nodes where the weights for a node are simply the number of training samples that correspond to it (the 'samples' attribute).
+It then scales all the scores so they sum to one.
+To access these feature importance scores, they are stored in the 'feature_importances_' variable.

+We go to the JN to see an example, this time using the Iris data set.

+**Random forests are an excellent and easy way to quickly determine which features are the important ones.
+This can help greatly during the EDA step of the ML process!**

 ## 7.5 - Boosting

 ### 7.5.1 - AdaBoost
 ### 7.5.2 - Gradient Boosting